taiwan-brown-bear/rag-from-pdf/README.md

 Question #2: Can I use OpenAI Free Account ?

-Answer #2: You might get the following response if you are using the Free Version.
+Answer #2: You might get the following error if you are using OpenAI Free Account (even when performing the word2vec process to populate the db table)

     Caused by: org.springframework.ai.retry.NonTransientAiException: HTTP 429 - {
     "error": {